 The performance of Powys County Council's Registration Service has been highly praised by its national governing body in its annual review and for its work responding to COVID-19.

-The Powys service was praised by the General Register Office's Compliance and Performance Unit for exceeding all performance targets during 2019/20 and for its response to the pressures of the Coronavirus outbreak.
+The Powys service was praised by the General Register Office's Compliance and Performance Unit for exceeding all performance targets during 2019/20.
+It was also praised for its response to the pressures of the Coronavirus outbreak.

-"We recognise the continued use of daily performance monitoring and associated data analysis; proactive diary management and seasonality planning whilst fully engaging with community stakeholders which, as well as improving levels of customer access has positively impacted on MCCD timeliness by 4% resulting in the service now exceeding the key performance targets."
+"We recognise the continued use of daily performance monitoring and associated data analysis; proactive diary management and seasonality planning whilst fully engaging with community stakeholders.
+This has improved levels of customer access and has positively impacted on MCCD timeliness by 4% resulting in the service now exceeding the key performance targets."